jailbirt/theeye-docs/scripts/runas.md

 * on Windows: setting the interpreter that should use the OS by the file extension.

-Script RunAs allows to ejecute the script in a specific way, by using a different binary interpreter o in Linux using sudo.
+Script RunAs allows to ejecute the script in a specific way, by using a different binary interpreter or in Linux using sudo.

 ### Notation